Jitsi Meet

 Integration with Etherpad allows participants to collaborate on documents in real-time directly within the meeting interface.
 This feature transforms a standard video call into a productive working session.
 Users can open a shared text pad to take meeting notes, draft agendas, or brainstorm ideas simultaneously without leaving the Jitsi Meet window.
 This seamless context switching enhances productivity and ensures that the output of the meeting is captured and accessible to all attendees immediately, fostering a more collaborative and efficient workflow.

 Jitsi Meet simplifies content distribution with built-in recording and live streaming capabilities.
 Meetings can be recorded locally or uploaded directly to cloud storage services like Dropbox.
-Furthermore, Jitsi supports RTMP streaming, allowing users to broadcast their meetings live to platforms like YouTube, Twitch, or Facebook Live.
-This is a game-changer for content creators, town hall meetings, and educational lectures, enabling them to reach a vast audience in real-time while simultaneously archiving the content for on-demand viewing later.
+Also, Jitsi supports RTMP streaming, allowing users to broadcast their meetings live to platforms like YouTube, Twitch, or Facebook Live.
+This is a major improvement for content creators, town hall meetings, and educational lectures, enabling them to reach a vast audience in real-time while simultaneously archiving the content for on-demand viewing later.

 A journalist working on a sensitive investigative piece needs to interview a source who requires absolute anonymity and security.
 Using Jitsi Meet on their MacBook Air, the journalist connects to a self-hosted Jitsi instance running on a secure, offshore server.
 They generate a random, complex room name and share it via an encrypted messenger like Signal.
 Enabling End-to-End Encryption (E2EE) upon entry, they ensure that not even the server administrator can eavesdrop.
 The 'No Account' requirement means the source leaves no digital paper trail of registration, protecting their identity while facilitating a high-fidelity face-to-face interview.